daveray/familiar/README.md

     => "(0.5428756368923673 0.598041516780956)"

 # Type Conversions
-The `to_clojure` method is added to Ruby datastructures so you can easily convert from Ruby literals to Clojure persistent structures.
+The `to_clojure` method is added to Ruby data structures so you can easily convert from Ruby literals to Clojure persistent structures.
 For example, this Ruby code:

     [[1, 2, 3], {"hi" => "bye", :foo => [4, 5, 6]}].to_clojure